We wrote a recent post about the FIU of the Child Maintenance Service in an effort to shed some light on this opaque group of Civil Servants.

 “In the case of Porter, the claim for an injury award relates to depression and anxiety which ‘has been precipitated by his suspension from the police and the way in which it was conducted.'”

-So, according to those details, it appears that Mr Porter was depressed and anxious.
-Interesting.
+So, according to those details, it appears that Mr Porter was so depressed and anxious that he retired on an ill health pension of £18,000 (see this document case 488).

 The Metropolitan Police finished the statement as follows